jlortiz0/jlort2/README.md

 - `~!relics` - A gacha game that was troubled by the fact that there were only 7 things to collect.
 - `~!trade` - A trading system for the above gacha game.
 - `~!duel` - A versus "minigame" based completely on chance.
 Minigame in quotes because it just flipped a coin to determine who won after 30 seconds.
+- `~!play` - Part of a larger system of music commands, was removed shortly after the relaunch of Rythm due to the age of music bots being long over.